 I'm a wife and stay-at-home mother of two wonderful children.
 Some of my favorite hobbies include gardening and home decorating.
 Isn't it great that the Chia Pet combines my love of gardening and home décor?

 Since I wasn't entirely sure how they worked, I did a little research.
 Chia Pets are terracotta figurines that you put chia seeds on.
 After watering them daily, the seeds sprout within a few weeks.
-They look really cool and have been around since the early 80s.
+They look really cool and have been around since the early '80s.
 There are many different types—from animals to cartoon characters and even presidents!
-Just take a look at the characters!
+Take a look at all the characters!

 Honestly, they couldn't be any easier to take care of.
 Even my children can do it!
 Soak the planter, soak the seeds, spread the seeds on the planter, and water it every day.
 That's it.